elabftw/elabdoc/doc/contributing.rst

 Non-code contributions
 ======================

-Contributions are not necessarily programmation related.
+Contributions are not necessarily programming related.
 There are multiple things outside of code contributions.
 Have a look at this article listing them: `Non code contributions to open-source <https://navendu.me/posts/non-code-contributions-to-open-source/>`_.

 Reporting a security issue
 ==========================